Network your devices correctly

 Industry 4.0 protocols

 - Once you start learning about Industry 4.0, you’re bound to come across OPC UA (Open Platform Communications Unified Architecture).
-And you’ll quickly realize that OPC UA is much more than just a protocol.
+You’ll quickly realize that OPC UA is much more than just a protocol.
 OPC UA has the potential to become the de facto standard for industrial plants.
 It’s a good idea to understand the concepts a little better.
-OPC UA is based on Internet technology (IP).
-In the next section, we’ll go into a little more detail on OPC UA.
+That’s why we go into more detail in the next section.

 - ProfiNet has a long history, and is one of the traditional industrial protocols.
 It has been subject to constant further development and is therefore one of the most widespread specifications.
 In addition, it works well with OPC UA.
-ProfiNet is the Industrial Ethernet variant of the traditional Profibus (Fieldbus).
+ProfiNet is the Industrial Ethernet variant of the traditional Profibus, a fieldbus that is not based on Ethernet.

-- Modbus TCP is the Ethernet variant of the traditional Modbus (Fieldbus) and is particularly suited to smaller systems.
+- Modbus TCP is the Ethernet variant of the traditional Modbus (a fieldbus) and is particularly suited to smaller systems.
 As a result, Modbus TCP is frequently found in this segment, too.

 - Ethernet – or, to be more precise, Industrial Ethernet(s) – denotes the modern variants of machine-to-machine communication in industrial plants.
 Fieldbus can be seen as the predecessor.